k0sproject/k0s/docs/podsecurity.md

 # Pod Security Standards

-Since PodSecurityPolicy gets deprecated and will be removed in v1.25, Kubernetes offers [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) – a new way to enhance cluster security.
+Since Pod Security Policies are deprecated as of Kubernetes v1.21, and will be removed in v1.25, Kubernetes offers [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) – a new way to enhance cluster security.

-To enable PSS in k0s you need to create admission controller config file:
+To enable PSS in k0s you need to create an admission controller config file:

     ```yaml
     apiVersion: apiserver.config.k8s.io/v1